 In addition to these changes, penalties have also been amended so that particular breaches of the LSL Act will give rise to a criminal penalty, and civil penalties have increased to 60 penalty units (which currently equates to $9,671.40).

 With the commencement of the Portability Act and following the recent implementation of the LSL Act, employers should consider undertaking the following steps:

 - prepare for the administrative obligations that will be required to comply with the Portability Act, such as providing information and training for staff;

 - be aware of costs that will be incurred as a result of compliance with the Portability Act;

 - ensure long service leave policies, practices and payroll systems are consistent with the new long service entitlements and requirements under the Portability Act and LSL Act; and

 - review reporting processes to guarantee the new reporting requirements and levy payments under the Portability Act can be met.

-If you would like further information or advice about how this legislation impacts you or your business, please contact our Workplace Relations team at Macpherson Kelley.
+If you would like further information or advice about how this legislation impacts you or your business, please contact our Employment, Safety and Migration team at Macpherson Kelley.